 The latest statistics from EnergyUK show that around 34% of customers are switching from what are considered as 'larger suppliers' to 'small and mid-tier suppliers', but you need to be cautious about being tempted by a supplier that simply offers low prices.

 The energy market is constantly evolving and we have seen a number of new suppliers rush to the top of price comparison results pages based on price, only to find their customer service can be lacking as they struggle to handle the volume of customers that suddenly come their way.
 In doing so, this can lead to consumer frustration as teething issues set in so as we say consider price but also service.

 21 days from the date you apply to switch is the industry standard for switching energy supplier.

 The "Energy Switch Guarantee" ensures that switching supplier takes no longer than 21 days, including a 14 day cooling off period, whether you switch to one of the Big Six suppliers – British Gas, SSE, EDF Energy, Npower, Scottish Power and E.ON - or a smaller supplier, such as Octopus Energy, Shell Energy, So Energy and Bulb.

 All switching applications come with a mandatory 14-day cool-off period should you wish to cancel your application and revert back to your original supplier.

-Yes.
-If you own the energy account to your property and pay for your consumption directly with the energy supplier(s) to the property you are free to switch.
-When you move out, the property will default to the existing supplier's "standard variable" tariff.
-If your landlord pays for the energy to the property, then you would need to speak to them about ensuring the property is on the best possible energy tariff to ensure your bills are kept to a minimum.
+If your landlord pays for the energy to the property, you need to speak to them about switching to the best possible energy tariff to ensure your bills are kept to a minimum.
 If you have just moved into a property and are not sure who supplies your energy then contact us today.